Skip to content

 Incorporating Imperfection and Simplicity

-To bring wabi-sabi into minimalist design, embrace imperfection.
+To bring wabi-sabi into minimalist design, embrace imperfection and simplicity.
 Use natural materials with visible flaws or textures.
 Choose handmade items over mass-produced ones.
 Opt for asymmetrical compositions in your artwork.
 Keep color palettes simple and muted.
 Focus on a few key elements rather than cluttering the space.
 Allow materials to age naturally, celebrating the patina that develops.
 Consider these techniques:

 Remember, the goal is to create a sense of harmony and tranquility through simplicity.